safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 Select the Next Action node and set the Action to Log.

-Click on the drown-down arrow for the Message Parameter and select General > Event as JSON because in this instance we want to record the entire incoming message from the Directory Watch protocol.
+Click on the drop-down arrow for the Message parameter and select General > Event as JSON because in this instance we want to record the entire incoming message from the Directory Watch protocol.

 ---
 <!--Tip Section-->